Indoor Positioning with Ultra-wideband

 - Frequency bandwidth 3,1 – 10,6 GHz

 - Transmission power 0,5 mW / −41,3 dBm/MHz

 - Reach 10 – 150 m (depends on the use case)

 - Data rate 110 kbit/s – 6.8 mbit/s

-infsoft Locator Node (Ultra-wideband receiver): The infsoft Locator Node works as a gateway and transmits the data from the anchors to the infsoft backend.
+infsoft Locator Node: The infsoft Locator Node works as an anchor and a gateway and transmits the data of the Tag to the infsoft LocAware platform®.
 Within server based installations, positioning happens there.
 More info on infsoft Locator Nodes.

 infsoft Locator Tag: Transmitter based on UWB technology, which is attached to people or objects.
-It runs on batteries and transmits data for positioning to the Anchors.
-Dimensions (LxWxH): ca. 60 x 40 x 20mm.
+It runs on batteries and transmits data for positioning to the infsoft Locator Nodes.
 More info on infsoft Locator Tags.

 Use Cases for Ultra-wideband Indoor Positioning

 Indoor positioning with Ultra-wideband can be used in various application scenarios.
 Here are some examples: